Product Reviewed: Liquin

 Why Would You Want to Use Liquin?

-For most artists, the most noticeable benefit of adding Liquin to your oil paint is that it makes it dry faster.
-That enables you to work in layers more easily since you should, ideally, wait for a layer to dry before painting on top of it.
+The answer to the question "what does Liquin do?" is that it makes it makes oil paint dry faster.
+That enables you to work in layers more easily since you should, ideally, wait for each paint layer to dry before adding more on top of it.
 In my experience, it also means most paintings will be dry enough to ship out of the studio door within a few weeks.

 The other main benefit is that it only modifies the paint viscosity by a small amount: it keeps the paint thicker and stickier than linseed oil will.